AnIrishDuck/endoreic/doc/sync.md

 As a result, when a client reconnects, synchronization must happen.
 For immutable data blobs, synchronization is easy.
 For action streams, we currently employ a last-write-wins policy on updates.
-Deletes can be simulated using a ["tombstone"][1] similar to other distributed systems like Cassandra.
+Deletes can be simulated using a ["tombstone"] similar to other distributed systems like Cassandra.

+The normal operation of synchronization on each client looks like this:

 - a batch of new actions is fetched
 - if no actions were fetched, we attempt to persist a batch of pending actions